5 from 8 votes

 How to make Strawberry Tiramisu (no egg)- add the final layer of lady fingers and then the last layer of cream.

-Repeat the process of soaking the ladyfingers in the strawberry puree.
-Then, layer them over the first layer of cream and strawberries.
+1. Repeat the process of soaking the ladyfingers in the strawberry puree, layering them over the layer of strawberries.
+Finally, spread the remaining mascarpone cream evenly on top of the ladyfingers.

 How to make Strawberry Tiramisu (no egg)- spread cream as the final layer and let rest 6-24 hours.